 Of course, if you are in Southern California or somewhere on the West Coast, it might be more convenient for you to drive.
 By the time you get to the airport, park, check-in, go through security, fly, claim your bags and rent a car, that could take 5-6 hours which is the same as driving in some cases.
 This is something to keep in mind if you prefer to have your own car and save some money.

-The Westin has been our partner for 5 years running, and we are thrilled to be associated with such a beautiful property with such great people dedicated to making your experience more than exceptional.
+The Westin has been our partner for 8 years running, and we are thrilled to be associated with such a beautiful property with such great people dedicated to making your experience more than exceptional.
 Several events will be held here including the "Wine Downs" and the After Parties.
-Rates include a full breakfast buffet for 2 every morning!
+2019 rates include a full breakfast buffet for 2 every morning!